Huffman Aviation

 Huffman Aviation was a flight-training school in Venice, Florida at Venice Municipal Airport.

 Background

 Huffman Aviation Florida was established in 1972 as Venice Flying Service, and was reorganized in 1987 and renamed as Huffman Aviation.
-Huffman Aviation was purchased by Dutchman Rudi Dekkers in 1999.
+Huffman Aviation was purchased by Rudi Dekkers in 1999.
 At the time of purchase, the school had a fleet of 12 small aircraft.
-Huffman offered private pilot, instrument rating, Commercial pilot, Multi-Engine Ratings, and flight instructor training, but did not offer training on larger, jet aircraft.
+Huffman offered private pilot, instrument rating, commercial pilot, multi-engine ratings, and flight instructor training, but did not offer training on larger, jet aircraft.

 Dekkers sold Huffman Aviation in 2003.

 Controversies

 9/11 pilots

 The business gained notoriety after the September 11 attacks, when it was revealed that Mohamed Atta and Marwan al-Shehhi had attended the school to learn how to fly small aircraft.